As we age, our brain’s functions may begin to decline.

 Receiving a diagnosis of Alzheimer’s disease is undoubtedly a scary experience; however, an Alzheimer’s disease physical therapist can help.

-Keep reading to learn more about Alzheimer’s disease and the key role that physical therapists play in slowing the disease’s progression.
+Keep reading to learn more about Alzheimer’s disease and the key role that our DC physical therapists play in slowing the disease’s progression.

 What Is Alzheimer’s Disease?